naomehmi/oop_minimarket_simulator/README.md

 - products can expire over time, and have a 1 in 9 chance to be in bad condition when added
 - cashier system and receipts
 - the player can take out or put back money into cash register
-- stats when the game ends
+- player stats when the game ends

 ### start of the game